HDFGroup/hdfcloud_workshop/README.md

     git clone https://github.com/HDFGroup/hdfcloud_workshop

-If you don't have git installed, you get it here:  https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+If you don't have git installed, you can get it here:  https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 ### Install Python if you don't have it already